arfc/pygenesys/README.md

 #### Option 2: Editable Installation
 This option is for people that want to develop PyGenesys.
-By doing this method, any changes you make to the PyGenesys source code will take immediate effect on your local machine.
+By doing this method, any changes you make to the PyGenESys source code will take immediate effect on your local machine.

 ```bash